Ask a Vet

 What Can I Feed My Dog From KFC?

-So, what things are dog friendly in KFC?
+So, what things are dog-friendly in KFC?
 In reality, you can’t really say anything from KFC is dog friendly, but there are certainly some things on the KFC menu that are okay for your dog to eat.
-We’re going to explore the different parts of the KFC menu and which parts are going to be okay for your dog.
+We will explore the different parts of the KFC menu and which parts will be okay for your dog.
 We’re going to explore some of the risks and the nutritional information for each of the food items.

-Not only that, but we’re also going to explore the number of calories that you can find in every item of the KFC menu.
+We will also explore the number of calories in every item on the KFC menu.
 This will give a much better indication of whether your dog can safely eat KFC chicken.
-It’s worth remembering two key things.
+Two key things are worth remembering.

-First of all, it is recommended that your dog shouldn’t eat any more than around 25 calories for every pound of weight on a daily basis.
+1. It is recommended that your dog shouldn’t eat any more than 25 calories for every pound of weight daily.

-In writing this article, we are going to discuss two main dog breeds to illustrate the calories.
-The French Bulldog weighs around 25 pounds and thus should not be eating more than 625 calories every day.
-On the other end of the spectrum, a 70 pound labrador shouldn’t be eating more than 1750 calories every day.
+This article will discuss two main dog breeds to illustrate the calories.
+The French Bulldog weighs around 25 pounds and thus should not eat more than 625 calories daily.
+On the other end of the spectrum, a 70-pound labrador shouldn’t eat more than 1750 calories daily.

-By using these references, you can assess whether the food items are appropriate for your dog’s calorie intake based on their size.
+Using these references, you can assess whether the food items are appropriate for your dog’s calorie intake based on size.

-All of the things that we have mentioned in this article are there purely for information reasons.
+All of the things mentioned in this article are there purely for information reasons.
 Sure, your KFC probably won’t be toxic to your dog, but it’s also not a very good choice for your dog.
-The batter and the bones make it an especially bad choice for your dog.
+The batter and the bones make it an especially bad choice.

 Should My Dog Have KFC Chicken?

 If your dog has eaten some of your KFC chicken, you need not worry.
-It is indeed safe for your dog to eat KFC chicken, but they shouldn’t be having the batter.
-It’s best to give your dog the chicken breast if possible.
-You should ensure that you get rid of any batter and any bones inside of the meat, since they aren’t very good for your dog.
+It is safe for your dog to eat KFC chicken, but it shouldn’t have the batter.
+If possible, it’s best to give your dog the chicken breast.
+You should ensure you get rid of any batter and bones inside the meat since they aren’t very good for your dog.

 It should be noted, however, that KFC chicken doesn’t have the best nutritional values.
-The chicken will be cooked in a deep fat fryer, then covered in pepper, salt and all sorts of other ingredients.
-Sometimes the chicken is coated in traces of onion, and this is toxic if your dog eats it in large amounts.
+The chicken is cooked in a deep-fat fryer and then covered in pepper, salt, and all sorts of other ingredients.
+Sometimes, the chicken is coated in traces of onion, which can be toxic if your dog eats it in large amounts.

-While removing the batter is better for your dog, there’s always a chance that the onion powder and salt will be left over on the chicken, so it’s best to keep this in mind.
+While removing the batter is better for your dog, there’s always a chance that the onion powder and salt will be left over on the chicken, so it’s best to use caution.

-Naturally, the chances are slim that the traces will be toxic to your dog since there will be such a small amount of it remaining.
-It may still result in an upset stomach for your dog though, and it’s definitely not healthy for your dog.
-It is for this reason that your dog should only be eating KFC if there’s nothing else in it.
+Naturally, the chances are slim that the traces will be toxic to your dog since there will be such a small amount remaining.
+However, it may still result in an upset stomach for your dog, and it’s definitely not healthy for your dog.
+For this reason, your dog should only eat KFC if there’s nothing else in it.

 What about the calories?
 Well, if you feed your dog 3 KFC chicken wings, that’s 210 calories.
 For a French bulldog, that’s 34% of his daily intake.
 It’s 12% of a labrador’s intake.

-If you are giving your dog a piece of the KFC original recipe chicken, that is 390 calories – 62% of a French Bulldog’s intake and 12% of a labrador’s daily intake.
+If you give your dog a piece of KFC’s original recipe chicken, it will have 390 calories—62% of a French Bulldog’s daily intake and 12% of a labrador’s daily intake.
 The calories are the same if your dog has 3 pieces of KFC chicken tenders.
-If you’re giving your dog popcorn chicken then that’s 446 calories – a whopping 71% of the French Bulldog’s daily calories!
+If you give your dog popcorn chicken, it will have 446 calories—a whopping 71% of the French Bulldog’s daily calories!

 Can I Give My Dog KFC Popcorn Chicken?

-If you give your dog a small amount of KFC popcorn chicken it will probably be totally fine.
-With that being said, there are a lot of calories in KFC popcorn chicken, and that is not good for your dog!
-If you give a small dog like a French bulldog some popcorn chicken, that’s a tremendous 71%of their calorie intake for the day.
+If you give your dog a small amount of KFC popcorn chicken, it will probably be fine.
+However, there are a lot of calories in KFC popcorn chicken, and that is not good for your dog!
+If you give a small dog like a French bulldog some popcorn chicken, that’s a tremendous 71% of their calorie intake for the day.
 It’s a staggering amount of calories, and it’s certainly not good for your dog.

 Can I Give My Dog KFC Chicken Bones?

-If your dog does eat chicken bones though, it’s best to stay calm.
-The chances of your dog getting seriously harmed as a result of eating chicken bones is very slim.
-It’s certainly best to avoid the risk, however.
-If your dog has eaten any kind of chicken bones though, it’s always best to speak to your vet for further advice.
+If your dog does eat chicken bones, though, it’s best to stay calm.
+The chances of your dog getting seriously harmed as a result of eating chicken bones are very slim, so it’s certainly best to avoid the risk.
+If your dog has eaten any kind of chicken bones, though, it’s always best to speak to your vet for further advice.

-If your dog eats a couple of fries from KFC, it’ll probably be fine.
+It’ll probably be fine if your dog eats a couple of fries from KFC.
 Feeding your dog a few fries every now and again isn’t going to cause any issues for your pet.
 The problem is that they are very high in carbohydrates.
-Not only that, but they are usually drowned in salt and oil which is bad news for your pooch.
+Not only that but they are usually drowned in salt and oil, which is bad news for your dog.

 Oil is pretty bad for your dog.
 The oil in KFC fries consists of a lot of trans and saturated fats.
 These fats are certainly not good for your dog, so they are best avoided.
 Not only that, but these fats can upset your dog’s stomach.
 For the sake of your flooring in your house and for your dog, it’s usually best to avoid giving your dog fries from KFC.
 The last thing you want to be doing is cleaning up your dog’s mess from the floor because they have a bad stomach.